cja5553/ReadTheDocs_AutoThemeGenerator/docs/index.md

 - `shutil`  (Python standard library)
 - `json`  (Python standard library)

-If you do not have this packages installed in python, you can do the following:
+If you do not have those packages installed in python, you can do the following:
 ```bash
 pip install openai==1.12.0 python-docx docx tqdm nltk textract requests
 ```